 Once you rank high for a keyword, you own that piece of real estate and can increase traffic to your eCommerce store.
 Why is this important?
 68% of online interactions start with a search engine and 53% of website traffic comes from search engines (BrightEdge).
 Keywords help you rank and use your invested time wisely.
 This increases traffic and helps generate sales.

-Another thing to consider is search intent.
+Another thing to consider is your customer's search intent.
 This is a great way to find undiscovered keywords or phrases.
-Only you, an expert in your industry and with your audience, can identify some of these.
+Only you, an expert in your industry and knowing your audience, can identify some of these.
 For example, if someone needs to install a backyard fence and searches “how to protect my toddler from our lake”, clearly they are likely looking for a fence solution whether they know it or not.
 Using a long-tail keyword like this can give them their solution.

 2. Create Great Content

-Each time you post a video, article, or other forms of media, you increase your exposure.
+Each time you post a video, article, or other types of media, you increase your exposure.
 This is especially true with traditional blog features on your website.
 Most websites execute the blog feature by making each post like its own separate web page.
 This means that every single article or video you post through your blog will function as a new page to be discoverable online.